AMalenkij/vyrij/README.md

 - Zustand: State management library for React.
 - Framer Motion: Library for creating fluid animations.
 - Stripe: Payment processing platform for online businesses.

+DeploymentThe website is deployed using Vercel and can be accessed here https://vyrij.vercel.app